-If bail for the child is refused, the court must remand to local authority accommodation (RLAA), with or without conditions including electronic monitoring in the same way as bail conditions, unless the 'strict criteria'17 to remand to youth detention accommodation (RYDA) are met18 (see below).
-The court must consult with the local authority, through the YOT/YJS before imposing conditions on the remand.19 If RLAA conditions are breached, the child can be arrested and brought back to court in the same manner as breach of bail.20
+If bail for the child is refused, the court must remand to local authority accommodation (RLAA), unless the 'strict criteria'20 to remand to youth detention accommodation (RYDA) are met21 (see below).
+The court must consult with the local authority, through the YOT/YJS before imposing conditions on the remand.22 If RLAA conditions are breached, the child can be arrested and brought back to court in the same manner as breach of bail.23

-It must be stated in open court the designated local authority responsible for a child who is to be on RLAA.21
+It must be stated in open court the designated local authority responsible for a child who is to be on RLAA.24

 A RLAA can include living at home with parents or guardian (even though bail has been refused) if the local authority assesses this to be the best accommodation option.
-However, the court can stipulate that the child must not reside with a named person.
+However, the court can stipulate that the child must not reside with a named person. $^{\mbox{\tiny 25}}$